 BYRDIE: Any beauty DIYs you like?

-PT: I put manuka honey on my face as a face mask.
-Leave it on for 20 minutes.
+PT: I put manuka honey on my face as a face mask, [and] leave it on for 20 minutes.
 I use Epsom salts in the bath a lot.
-But the manuka honey one is really nice.
-I’ve been eating a lot of it.
+But the manuka honey one is really nice, I’ve been eating a lot of it.
 It’s an investment, but it’s delicious.

 BYRDIE: What Australian beauty products should we all be using?

-PT: I like the Lucas's Papaw Ointment, which is really boring because everyone says that.
-You know, I quite like Miranda Kerr’s stuff, Kora, there’s rosehip oil that’s really nice.
-And then just the good old Australian seawater; it’s great for the hair.
+PT: I like Lucas's Papaw Ointment, which is really boring because everyone says that.
+You know, I quite like Miranda Kerr's stuff, Kora.
+Rosehip oil [is] really nice.
+And then just the good old Australian seawater; it's great for the hair.
 Oh, and emu oil as well!